joaotavora/yasnippet/doc/snippet-expansion.rst

 When there are multiple candidates, YASnippet will let you select one.
-The UI for selecting multiple candidate can be customized through ``yas/prompt-functions`` , which defines your preferred methods of being prompted for snippets.
+The UI for selecting multiple candidate can be customized through ``yas-prompt-functions`` , which defines your preferred methods of being prompted for snippets.

-You can customize it with ``M-x customize-variable RET yas/prompt-functions RET``.
+You can customize it with ``M-x customize-variable RET yas-prompt-functions RET``.
 Alternatively you can put in your
 emacs-file:

 .. sourcecode:: common-lisp

-   (setq yas/prompt-functions '(yas/x-prompt yas/dropdown-prompt))
+   (setq yas-prompt-functions '(yas-x-prompt yas-dropdown-prompt))

 Currently there are some alternatives solution with YASnippet.